astorm/zipkin-example/uninstrumented/README.md

-# zipkin-example
+# Uninstrumented

-This repo contains a small program that implements three small services, and instruments these services using zipkin.
-This all assumes zipkin is running at http://localhost:9411/zipkin/.
+This repo contains a small program that implements three small uninstrumented services.

 You can start all three services by running

     $ npm run start